gethub7786/ecommerce/README.md

   --output final_inventory.txt
 ```

 `--since` should be the UNIX timestamp representing the last update time.
-Add `--inventory-only` to produce an ohtime feed. `--mapping` must be a CSV file with columns `sku` and `modified_sku`.
+Add `--inventory-only` to produce an ohtime feed. `--mapping` must be a CSV file with columns `SKU` and `AMAZON SKU`.

 Both scripts rely only on the Python standard library and run in restricted environments.